 Types of Salsa

-If you are a bit of a weeny when it comes to spice, I highly recommend you use a MILD salsa.
+If you are a bit of a weeny when it comes to spice, I highly recommend you use a MILD salsa—preferably a salsa you would enjoy eating by itself since that is where a bulk of the flavor will come from.

 Here are a few salsa brands that work well in this recipe:

 - Mrs. Renfro’s Salsa – They have SO many flavors to choose from!
-Of course they offer the traditional mild, medium and hot in addition to green salsa and extra hot ones.
+Of course they offer the traditional mild, medium, and hot in addition to green salsa and extra hot ones.
 If you’re feeling adventurous try one of their fruity salsas or the craft beer or tequila flavors.

 - Tostito’s Chunky Salsa – This easy-to-find brand should be at your local stores.
 They have mild, medium, and hot, and the texture is the perfect mixture of chunkiness and liquid.